-The modeling work in ONAP (roughly 100+ parameters modeled) allows a designer to create an end-toend 5G network service.
-These models are aligned with ETSI and 3GPP.
+The modeling work in ONAP (roughly 100+ parameters modeled) allows a designer to create an endto-end 5G network service.
+These models are aligned with ETSI and 3GPP, including the 5G Wireless Network Resource Model (NRM).
 An end-to-end service consists of the RAN elements consisting of the remote radio unit (RU), distributed unit (DU) (5G base unit), and centralized unit (CU) and core elements consisting of the 5G core xNFs modeled in TOSCA.
 The service can then be orchestrated including day 0 configuration by the runtime components of ONAP.